 Wait, what?
 Christmas decorations?
 Yep, you read that right, the turkey hasn’t even had his big day, but Saint Nick is already stealing the show.

-Now don’t get us wrong, we aren’t the kind of people who get upset by Christmas overtaking Thanksgiving, but we do love all holidays equally.
+Don’t get us wrong, we aren’t the kind of people who get upset by Christmas overtaking Thanksgiving.
+We love all holidays equally.
 So, this week for our blog we thought it would be fun to share some Thanksgiving fun facts and trivia so you can wow your dinner guests over your delicious Thanksgiving meal.

 The First Thanksgiving